 Crush the freeze-dried strawberries.
 Combine them in a small bowl with the confectioners’ sugar and a bit of milk; just to make the glaze thin enough to pour over the cooled bread.

-Tips for making perfect strawberry bread
+Tips for making the perfect Strawberry Loaf

 - Use fresh, juicy berries.
 This will give you an explosive pop of flavor and color.